bentman/JARVISv3/README.md

 JARVISv3 is a local-first AI assistant designed for daily workflows on your machines.
 It's built on a **Workflow Graph** architecture, which means instead of just chatting, it coordinates specialized agents to handle things like search, deep research, code creation, code review, and memory retrieval — all while running on your own hardware.

+**Development Status**: Currently in Phase 4 of 9 (Basic Memory capabilities).
+See CHANGE_ROADMAP.md for the complete development plan and current priorities.

 ## 🔍 Reality Check: What works?

 | Feature | Status | Notes |